hep-mirrors/sherpa/Manual/source/manual/parameters/general-parameters.rst

   Generates output in HepMC::IO_GenEvent format, however, only incoming beams and outgoing particles are stored.
 Intermediate and decayed particles are not listed.
-The event weights stored as the same as above, and ``HEPMC_USE_NAMED_WEIGHTS`` and ``HEPMC_EXTENDED_WEIGHTS`` can be used to customise.
+The event weights stored are the same as above, and ``HEPMC_USE_NAMED_WEIGHTS`` and ``HEPMC_EXTENDED_WEIGHTS`` can be used to customise.